 MAPS.ME targets travelers who require an offline map: How many people travel each year and require a map?

 Waze is targeting to solve the traffic jam problems via its social driving app.
 The problem is most severe if you are stuck in traffic each day.
 How many people are affected by daily traffic jams?

 It is important to review those parts in order to truly understand how many people potentially might be interested in downloading and using your mobile app.
-This provides a clearer picture of the app’s potential, where future growth can come from and where priorities for marketing should lie.
-Now your job as an app developer is to keep validating user’s interest in those market segments and finding ways to enhance the usefulness of your app to them.
+This provides a clearer picture of the app’s potential, where future growth can come from, and where priorities for marketing should lie.
+Now, your job as an app developer is to keep validating the user’s interest in those market segments and finding ways to enhance the usefulness of your app to them.

-No matter what your app is and its benefits, there’s a high chance that there are already entrepreneurs who have tried such concepts.
-They either have succeeded or failed.
-Of interest is to study both and find out the reasons for their success and failure.
+No matter what your app is and its benefits, there’s a high chance that there are already entrepreneurs who have tried such concepts especially nowadays where the use of mobile devices and other similar units are very popular to the market.
+They either have succeeded or failed with their app release.
+The main point of interest is to study both competitors and find out the reasons for their success and failure.

-There might not be an app that offers exactly the same as you do, but apps which come very close serving the needs of the people you are targeting.
+There might not be an app that offers exactly the same as you do, but some apps which come very close to serving the needs of the people you are targeting might exist too.

 It is essential to know your competitors, but you will also be more successful if you know their position, how they operate within the market – the very same market that you are looking to penetrate – and the marketing tactics and strategies they apply.
 What you can learn from that exercise is their weaknesses but also learn about the concepts which seem to work with users.
-Therefore, your competition will help you improve your app further.
+Therefore, your competition isn’t completely a hindrance to you but also will help you improve your app further.